department-of-veterans-affairs/va.gov-team/products/office-administration/vba/sco-migration/design/content/content-strategy.md

 - These announcements are also displayed on the Breaking News page.
 - Announcements may include links to resources that reside in their permanent location.
 - To ensure proper display, announcements should be capped at ## characters.
-- As the date if the announcement is captured separately, there is no need to include it in the announcement title.
+- As the date of the announcement is captured separately, there is no need to include it in the announcement title.
 - Announcements related to events or webinars will now appear in the Conferences and events area.
+-	The link to “See past updates…” displays the Breaking News page where users can the full text of current and past announcements.
+-	Examples of announcements include: new versions of the School Certifying Official Handbook, recently revised forms, news related to legislation.

 **Spokes:**
 - Spokes are a sub-grouping of pages/links/accordions.